Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Conclusion

 \section{Conclusion}

-We introduce LoRB, an efficient and scalable low-rank decomposition for domain-adaptation of rescoring BERT models with low computation cost and without performance degradation.
-By inserting weight matrices amounting to only 0.08\% of the parameters of the pretrained models and freezing all other parameters, we achieve comparable speech recognition performance as full fine-tuning with a 6-fold speedup in wall clock training time.
-Experimental results on public and internal datasets demonstrate the effectiveness and generalization capability of the LoRB framework and a correlation-based multi-loss training in the rescoring task.
-The scaling results shed further light on the need for large pretrained models for speech recognition rescoring.
+We have introduced LoRB, an efficient and scalable low-rank decomposition for domain-adaptation of BERT-based rescoring models with low computation cost and no performance degradation when trained on limited-size in-domain data.
+By inserting weight matrices amounting to only $0.08$\% of the parameters of the pretrained models and freezing all other parameters, we achieve speech recognition performance comparable to full fine-tuning with a 6-fold speedup in training.
+Experimental rescoring results on public and internal datasets demonstrate the effectiveness and generalization of the LoRB framework and a correlation-based multi-loss training.
+The scaling results highlight the importance of large pretrained models for best speech recognition rescoring results.